measty/tiatoolbox/README.md

 ## Fork to make overlay available

+**This is a minimally tested temporary fork of tiatoolbox to make creation of overlays available.
+Will eventually be added into tiatoolbox proper**

 Build an overlay using tiatoolbox overlay-from-json --img-input path/to/slide --output-path path/to/save --json-path path/to/json --score-path path/to/scores

 path/to/json should be either a .geojson file or a .dat file with hovernet-style outputs.